How the TSS Pre-Collision System Works

-HOW TO DISABLE THE TOYOTA TACOMA PRE COLLISION SYSTEM [DISCLAIMER]
+HOW TO DISABLE THE TOYOTA TACOMA PRE COLLISION SYSTEM [AND WHY YOU SHOULDN'T]

-Disclaimer: Don't do this.
-The TSS system works, and disabling it could harm you and other people.
+Disclaimer: The TSS system works, and disabling it could cause unanticipated problems with the computers or fail to prevent a crash.
 On top of that, you could get screwed by insurance.

-That said, it'll stop working if you unplug the radar sensor in the front.
+Some Tacoma owners found that the pre-collision system will stop working when they unplugged the sensor in the badge up front.
 Many guys did exactly that before TRD PRO grilles with the sensor cutout became available.
-If the computer doesn't detect the sensor, it won't just jam the brakes randomly.
-It'll disable the pre-collision system, throw a code, and a warning light on the dash.
+If the computer doesn't detect the sensor, it'll disable the pre-collision system, throw a code, and a warning light on the dash.